manwar/theweeklychallenge/content/blog/perl-weekly-challenge-202.md

 You are given an array of integers.

-Write a script to print `1` if there are `THREE` consecutive odss in the given array otherwise print `0`.
+Write a script to print `1` if there are `THREE` consecutive odds in the given array otherwise print `0`.

 <br>